 If you're wanting to get into or stay in the retail industry, keep in mind that there are usually more candidates than positions, especially at the best retail companies.
 Generally, retailers don't have to advertise their job openings because they already have a stack of unsolicited job applications sitting in the inbox at all times.

 You’ve got to get yourself on the top of “the stack” if you want to get hired by your favorite retail companies.

 In your best interview outfit, walk into your favorite retail stores with your resume in hand, and tell them you’d like to work there.
-This type of cold calling works best with the stores that sell the stuff that you like to buy because then when you’re asked why you want to work there, you can honestly answer, “Because I love what you do.”
+This type of cold calling works best with the stores that sell the items you like to buy because then when you’re asked why you want to work there, you can honestly answer, “Because I love what you do.”

 02Think Small to Win Big

 If you're looking for a retail sales position, it may be easier to conduct your job in the climate-controlled comfort of your local mall, but your efforts might yield better results if you focus on companies that receive less foot traffic like smaller stores in smaller shopping strips.
-Less traffic and fewer applicants mean less competition for you!
+Less traffic and fewer applicants mean less competition for you.

 03Take Stock in Stocks

 You don’t need money to get a great return from the stock market.
 When you invest some time reading the latest stock market news, your effort can yield some important job-hunting inside tips.
 While many companies in the retail industry are struggling right now, there are also many companies that are thriving.

 Focus your job-hunting efforts on the companies that are doing well, because they’re the ones that need employees and, most importantly, they're the ones that have the money to pay their wages.
 No matter how much companies like Sports Authority like you, you’re probably not going to get hired there while the company is teetering on the brink of bankruptcy.